Source: University of Minnesota Food Industry Center, Cost and Benefit of Hunger Study, 2010

 - 10% are seniors age 60 and up.

-667,592 miles = The number of miles our fleet of trucks travels each year picking up and delivering food.
-This equates to almost 27 times around the earth's equator.
+692,000 miles = The number of miles traveled by our fleet of trucks in 2018.
+That’s equivalent to 27 times around the earth.

 More than 1,150 organizations and 43,000 individuals generously contribute dollars and other resources to Second Harvest Heartland each year.